Morlock52/M2/README.md

 # M2 Installer Studio

 Design a self-hosted media, AI, and collaboration stack, generate a ready-to-run `docker-compose.yml` + `.env`, and capture a Markdown runbook in one browser-based workflow.
-The installer UX is frozen to community guidance current through **November 25, 2024**.
+The installer UX is frozen to community guidance current through **December 3, 2025**.

 ---